Le Démon de midi (novel): Historical context of modernism

-The modernist movement corresponds to a crisis of values affecting Catholic societies at the beginning of the 20th century.
-Its aim was to reform theological education, renew exegesis, and adapt Christian apologetics to align with modern philosophical approaches and the demands of secular sciences.
-The most prominent French modernist at the time was Alfred Loisy, a former professor of Sacred Scripture at the Catholic University of Paris, who was dismissed from the institution for publications deemed heterodox.
+The modernist movement refers to a crisis of values that affected Catholic societies in the early 20th century.
+Its proponents sought to reform theological education, renew biblical exegesis, and adapt Christian apologetics to contemporary philosophical thought and the emerging secular sciences.
+In France, the most prominent modernist figure was Alfred Loisy, a former professor of Sacred Scripture at the Catholic University of Paris, who was dismissed for publications considered heterodox.
 He was later subjected to major excommunication in 1908 by Pope Pius X.

 Position of Pope Pius X

 Pope Pius X, described by Paul Bourget as "the saint and the great", unequivocally condemned modernism in 1907.

-The Supreme Pontiff declared that the motto of his pontificate was "to restore all things in Christ" (Omnia instaurare in Christo), and he launched two vigorous campaigns against modernism.
+Pope Pius X declared that the motto of his pontificate was “to restore all things in Christ” (Omnia instaurare in Christo) and initiated two major campaigns against Modernism.

-First, in 1907, with the decree Lamentabili sane exitu and the motu proprio Præstantia of November 18, 1907, which affirmed the full authority of the decrees of the Pontifical Biblical Commission (numerous against the scriptural theories of modernists) and imposed excommunication reserved to the Sovereign Pontiff on those who professed modernist errors.
-This movement received its official consecration with the encyclical Pascendi Dominici Gregis of September 8, 1907, in which Pius X described modernism as the "synthesis of all heresies" and condemned it unequivocally.
+The first began in 1907 with the decree Lamentabili sane exitu and the motu proprio Præstantia of November 18, 1907, which affirmed the full authority of the decrees of the Pontifical Biblical Commission (many of which opposed modernist scriptural theories) and imposed an excommunication reserved to the Holy See on those who upheld modernist doctrines.
+This movement received its official consecration with the encyclical Pascendi Dominici Gregis of September 8, 1907, in which Pius X characterized Modernism as the “synthesis of all heresies” and condemned it unequivocally.

-In 1910, during the second campaign against modernism, which instituted the anti-modernist oath, Paul Bourget aligned himself with the theses of the Magisterium with the publication of Le Démon de midi.
+In 1910, during the second anti-modernist campaign, the Pope introduced the Oath Against Modernism.
+Bourget aligned his position with that of the Magisterium during this period through the publication of Le Démon de midi.

-In 1914, a list of 24 Thomistic theses, considered proponantur veluti normæ directivæ tutæ (proposed as safe directive norms), was promulgated to combat modernism.
-The Pope also established a comprehensive program of action: surveillance of seminaries, censorship of books and periodicals, and the creation of diocesan vigilance councils.
+In 1914, a list of 24 Thomistic theses described as proponantur veluti normæ directivæ tutæ (“to be proposed as safe directive norms”), was promulgated as part of broader efforts to counter Modernism.
+Pius X additionally established a program involving oversight of seminaries, the censorship of books and periodicals, and the creation of diocesan vigilance councils.

-Testimonies of fidelity to the Magisterium from clergy or historians are found in works aimed at relaying these principles to the faithful or seminarians, such as the book by Abbot Augustin Aubry, chaplain of the Carmel of Compiègne and priest of the Diocese of Beauvais, Contre le modernisme (1927).
-Similarly, the writings of Father Yves de La Brière in the journal Études justify the "rigorous precautions of Pius X, as modernism is the heresy that challenges the historical reality of Jesus Christ's teachings".
-Other voices in the anti-modernist struggle include Father Charles Maignen, Canon Georges Monchamp, Abbot Henri Delassus, Jesuit Father Fontaine, Abbots Paul Boulin and Bernard Gaudeau, Canon Théodore Delmont, Léonce de Grandmaison, and especially Umberto Benigni, creator of La Sapinière.
-A non-Christian observer, such as historian Charles Guignebert, in Modernisme et tradition catholique en France (1908), argued that internal contradictions doomed modernism to failure.
+Support for the Magisterium among clergy and historians appeared in works intended for the faithful or for seminarians, such as Abbot Augustin Aubry’s Contre le modernisme (1927).
+Similar positions were expressed by Father Yves de La Brière in Études, who defended what he saw as the necessary rigor of Pius X’s measures.
+Other contributors to the anti-modernist movement included Father Charles Maignen, Canon Georges Monchamp, Abbot Henri Delassus, Jesuit Father Fontaine, Abbots Paul Boulin and Bernard Gaudeau, Canon Théodore Delmont, Léonce de Grandmaison, and especially Umberto Benigni, creator of La Sapinière.
+Outside the Church, observers such as historian Charles Guignebert argued in Modernisme et tradition catholique en France (1908) that internal inconsistencies would ultimately undermine the modernist movement.